 - There is an existing call to a number connected via the MTA/CMTS/CMS.
-Another call attempt is made to that number, the CMS: - Verifies that an existing call is already in progress, - Checks its internal database to verify whether the called party has subscribed to Call Waiting, if yes: - Establishes a voice connection to the Announcement Server (which will play the call waiting tone), - Creates an Event Message indicating that Call Waiting is being initiated, - Mixes the two voice calls (the currently established voice call and the Call Waiting tone voice call) so that the called party can hear the call waiting tone.
+Another call attempt is made to that number, the CMS: - · Verifies that an existing call is already in progress, - Checks its internal database to verify whether the called party has subscribed to Call Waiting, if yes: - Establishes a voice connection to the Announcement Server (which will play the call waiting tone), - Creates an Event Message indicating that Call Waiting is being initiated, - Mixes the two voice calls (the currently established voice call and the Call Waiting tone voice call) so that the called party can hear the call waiting tone.

-It is assumed that Call Waiting only supports two calls (one active and the other on hold) in IPCablecom 1.5.
+It is assumed that Call Waiting only supports two calls (one active and the other on hold) in IPCablecom 1.0.
 The call on hold will not be connected to any announcement server.

-Both of the calls between which the subscriber is switching generate a complete set of Event Messages on their own as detailed in Sections 8.1.2 and 8.1.3, but there may also be three additional Event Messages associated with this instance of Call Waiting, as detailed below.
+Both of the calls between which the subscriber is switching generate a complete set of Event Messages on their own as detailed in Sections 0 and 0, but there may also be three additional Event Messages associated with this instance of Call Waiting, as detailed below.
 If the Announcement Server is located on the PSTN, then the previously discussed Call Answer and Call Disconnect Event Messages are generated for this call.

-Event Message Required or Optional Comments Interconnect_Start 0 Required only if Announcement Server for Call Waiting tone is Off-Net on PSTN Interconnect_Stop 0 Required only if Announcement Server for Call Waiting tone is Off-Net Intelligent_Peripheral_Usage_Start 0 Required only if Announcement Server On-Net NOTE: This Event Message will be defined in a future release of this IPCablecom standard.
-Intelligent_Peripheral_Usage_Stop 0 Required only if Announcement Server On-Net NOTE: This Event Message will be defined in a future release of this IPCablecom standard.
-Service_Instance R None
+Event Message Required or Optional Comments Interconnect_Start О Required only if Announcement Server for Call Waiting tone is Off-Net on PSTN Interconnect_Stop О Required only if Announcement Server for Call Waiting tone is Off-Net Intelligent_Peripheral_Usage_Start О Required only if Announcement Server On-Net Intelligent_Peripheral_Usage_Stop О Required only if Announcement Server On-Net Service_Instance R None